U-Nila/Elonmusk_Emotion_Detector/README.md

-# Elonmusk_Emotion_Detector
-Emotion detector using ML Algorithms to find the emotions in twitter post
 # Elon Musk Tweet Sentiment Analysis 🚀

 This project analyzes Elon Musk's tweets (2015–2020) using **Natural Language Processing (NLP)** techniques.
 It performs data cleaning, visualization, sentiment analysis, and machine learning classification.
 Finally, it provides an interactive **Gradio web app** to test sentiment predictions on new tweets.